biigle/core/README.md

 Run `phpunit`.

-To run all tests, set up PhantomJS and the PHP server and run `./test.sh`.
+To run all tests, set up the PHP server and run `./test.sh`.

 ## Deployment